 Michael Lamb is Assistant Professor of Politics, Ethics, and Interdisciplinary Humanities and Director of the Program for Leadership and Character at Wake Forest University.
 He is also a Research Fellow at the Oxford Character Project.
 He holds a Ph.D. in Politics from Princeton University, a B.A. in political science from Rhodes College, and a second B.A. in philosophy and theology from the University of Oxford, where he studied as a Rhodes Scholar.

 Michael’s research focuses on the ethics of citizenship and the role of virtues in public life.
 His current book project, A Commonwealth of Hope: Reimagining Augustine’s Political Thought, offers a novel interpretation of Augustine’s political thought and recovers his virtue of hope to inform contemporary politics.
-For his research, he was awarded a Josephine De Karman Fellowship and a Graduate Prize Fellowship from Princeton’s University Center for Human Values.
+His essays have been published in the American Political Science Review, Review of Politics, Augustinian Studies, Journal of Religious Ethics, and a number of edited volumes.

-Michael’s broader interests include virtue ethics and moral education, religion and politics, ethics and public policy, and politics and literature.
-At Wake Forest, he is teaching courses entitled “How to Keep a Republic” and “Commencing Character: How Should We Live?”
-At Oxford, he taught “Theory of Politics,” “Political Thought: Plato to Rousseau,” and “Augustine’s Political Thought.”
-Previously, he co-taught “Justice, Equality, and Liberty” and “Search for Values” at Rhodes College and twice served as head preceptor for “Ethics and Public Policy” at Princeton.
-For excellence in teaching, Michael was awarded the George Kateb Teaching Award for Best Preceptor from Princeton’s Department of Politics in 2014 and a Teaching Excellence Award from Oxford’s Humanities Division in 2016.
+Michael’s broader interests include virtue ethics and character education, religion and politics, ethics and public policy, and politics and literature.
+He has taught courses in ethics and political theory at Oxford, Princeton, Rhodes, and Wake Forest.
+For excellence in teaching, he was awarded the George Kateb Teaching Award for Best Preceptor from Princeton’s Department of Politics and a Teaching Excellence Award from Oxford’s Humanities Division.

 A political theorist with experience in practical politics, Michael has advised colleges on civic engagement, co-founded a non-profit that supports sustainable development in Uganda, and served as chief of staff for campaigns for state senate, Governor, and U.S. Congress in his home state of Tennessee.
-As the McDonald-Templeton Postdoctoral Fellow at the University of Oxford, he helped to launch the Oxford Character Project, which helps graduate students in various fields – including government, law, medicine, business, and academia – think about the role of ethics in their professions.
-He also served as Dean of Leadership, Service, and Character Development for the Rhodes Trust, where he helped to organize and lead discussions and retreats on ethical leadership for Rhodes Scholars.
+At the University of Oxford, he helped to launch the Oxford Character Project, which helps graduate students in various fields – including government, law, medicine, business, and academia – think about the role of ethics in their professions.
+He also served as Dean of Leadership, Service, and Character Development for Rhodes Scholars.
 He is currently working with the Wake Forest community to develop programs in leadership and character.